khanalg44/AllAboutGit/README.md

 # Undoing the Commit
 1. Assuming the code is added annd already commited to the repo.
 The following will undo the commits without removing the local changes.
+(Stack Overflow link)[https://stackoverflow.com/questions/4114095/how-do-i-revert-a-git-repository-to-a-previous-commit]
     - `git reset HEAD~1`